An image of a person in thought with a cloud to the right and 3 checkmarks below

 Lastly, your team will need to prepare for testing the controls.
 Whether that involves a planning document, a project plan, spreadsheets to organize your efforts, or leveraging a GRC software is up to your discretion.

-2. Develop an Assessment Plan
+2. Develop an assessment plan

 In our 2023 IT Compliance and Risk Benchmark Survey, 70% of those surveyed said their process to identify controls that can mitigate risks meets their company’s objectives, meaning 30% still struggle with this process.
 Consequently, you must develop a plan before moving forward with your assessment.
 This allows you to ensure that your efforts are meeting company objectives and expectations so there are no surprises down the line.